carlosga/scener/README.markdown

 ### SceneR - OpenGL 3D model renderer

 #### C++ learning project.
 The API is inspired on a subset of the Microsoft XNA 4 API.
-Uses [**glTF**](https://github.com/KhronosGroup/glTF) as the asset format.

 * License.
     * [**MIT LICENSE**](http://opensource.org/licenses/MIT)